 Then the three Scoobies came back, Buffy and Xander supporting an unconscious Riley between them.
 Daniel escorted them to the lift, no longer bothering to look like he was trying to take down the vampire, he was taking shots at every soldier in his way.

 By the time the soldiers figured out what was going on, Daniel and the others were already half-way across the room, and Sam was raining Zat blasts down on them with deadly accuracy.

-However, it is considerably easier to aim at a group of people who are carrying an unconscious person than a vampire which doesn't want to be hit, so the soldiers began to aim at the Scoobies instead of Spike.
+However, it is considerably easier to aim at a group of people carrying an unconscious person than a vampire who doesn't want to be hit, so the soldiers began to aim at the Scoobies instead of Spike.